 Reverse Polish Notation (RPN) in Scala

-For simplification both discussed solutions use the partially-applied ‘parse’ function below, which simply is an alias to Java’s ‘parseDouble’ method.
+For simplification, both discussed solutions use the partially-applied ‘parse’ function below, which is simply an alias for Java’s ‘parseDouble’ method.

 def parse = java.lang.Double.parseDouble _